frankiebones/bike_lane_violation/README.md

 |PAS    |200,218|
 | OMT     |  12,144  |

 <b>Some of the questions to be answered next:</b>
-- What is the total reduction amount given based on license type<br>
+- What is the total fine reduction amount given based on license type<br>
 - Which license plates are the biggest repeat offenders<br>
 - What is the total mileage of bike lanes in each precinct<br>
 - What time of day and day of week are bike lane violations most likely to occur<br>